luarvic/click2approve/README.md

 The API reads its local development settings from `api/src/Click2Approve.WebApi/appsettings.Development.json`.
-The Docker profile uses `appsettings.Docker.json`, which points the API at the Compose `db` service and disables email delivery by default.
+The Docker profile uses `appsettings.Docker.json`, which points the API at the Compose `db` service and `azurite` service and disables email delivery by default.

 ### UI